`

 What is Moderation Management?

-Moderation management offers a form of harm reduction for individuals struggling with the consequences of alcohol and substance use that may not be ready or may not need to take an abstinence approach.
-In contrast to abstinence, moderation management, which instills controlled use practices, is a tool designed to motivate individuals to reduce use.
-Rather than forcing an individual into a traditional treatment plan that encourages complete abstinence, moderation programs allow a person to reflect on their behavior in order to develop their own effective approach.
-In a moderation management program, therapists can help an individual create goals and set personal limitations that may be more specific to them.
+Moderation Management (MM) offers a form of harm reduction for individuals struggling with the consequences of alcohol and substance use who may not be ready or may not need to take an abstinence approach.
+In contrast to abstinence, moderation management, which instills controlled use practices, is a tool designed to motivate individuals to reduce use, such as moderate drinking.